ericoporto/ags-manual-wiki/Globalfunctions_General.md

         are required.
     1   Display interpreter version - the engine will display its version number and build date.
-    2   Walkable from here - fills in the parts of the screen where the player can walk from their current location.
+    2   The viewport fills with the visible room mask, where DATA allows you to select which mask:
+        0 - none, 1 - hotspots, 2 - walkbehinds, 3 - walkable areas, 4 - regions.
+        This command also works as a toggle switch, calling it with the same mask index will turn it off.
+        For the walkable areas, they are drawn with blocking areas at characters feet removed.
 This is useful if you think the path-finder is not working properly.
-All walkable areas are drawn in their respective colors, but with blocking areas at characters feet removed.
     3   Teleport - displays a dialog box asking for what room you want to go to, and then calls ChangeRoom to teleport you there.
 Useful for skipping parts of the game or going to a specific point to test something.
     4   Show FPS - toggles whether the current frames per second is displayed on the screen.
 Pass DATA as 1 to turn this on, 0 to turn it off.
     5   Character Walk Path - shows walking path for the character.
         Pass DATA matching desired Character ID.
+        Call Debug(5,n) again to toggle it off.

+_Compatibility:_ Using Debug(2,n) for different masks and Debug(5,n) as toggle is only supported by **AGS 3.6.0** and later versions.

 *See also:* [Debugging features](Debuggingfeatures), [`System.RuntimeInfo`](System#systemruntimeinfo)